 However, if you apply FRS 105 your assets, including investment properties, cannot be revalued in your accounts and there are no accounting policy choices, so you cannot capitalise development costs or borrowing costs and you must adopt the accruals model to account for grants.
-If these policies are not appropriate to your business, you may decide not to adopt the micro-entity regime.
+If these policies are not appropriate to your business, you may decide not to adopt FRS 105.

-The law was amended with effect from 1 October 2012 to allow companies that have voluntarily prepared their individual accounts under EU-adopted IFRS to change to UK GAAP, i.e. FRS 102, FRS 101 or (where applicable) FRS 105 (see Q4) or the FRSSE (see Q3), so long as the entity has not changed from reporting under EU-adopted IFRS to report under UK GAAP in the preceding 5 years.
+Under company law companies that have voluntarily prepared their individual accounts under EU-adopted IFRS can change to UK GAAP, i.e. FRS 102, FRS 101 or (where applicable) FRS 105 (see Q4) or the FRSSE, while it is still available, (see Q3), so long as the entity has not changed from reporting under EU-adopted IFRS to report under UK GAAP in the preceding 5 years.

-The existing laws that permit a company to move from EU-adopted IFRS to UK GAAP following a ‘relevant change of circumstance’ remain.
+The law that permits a company to move from EU-adopted IFRS to UK GAAP following a ‘relevant change of circumstance’ remains.
 So, if your company ceases to be a subsidiary, becomes a subsidiary of a parent that does not adopt EU-adopted IFRS in its individual accounts, is no longer listed on a regulated market or ceases to be a subsidiary of such an entity, the law allows you to report under UK GAAP, even if you have previously reported under EU-adopted IFRS.

 It is not quite that simple!

-Some disclosure can only be omitted if ‘equivalent disclosures’ are included in the consolidated accounts (see Q7and Q8 below).
+Some disclosures can only be omitted if ‘equivalent disclosures’ are included in the consolidated accounts (see Q7 and Q8 below).
 Other exemptions, for example share-based payment disclosures, are subject to further conditions.

-As explained in Q1, FRS 101 accounts must comply with the Act and associated Regulations.
-This means that your accounts must apply Companies Act balance sheet and profit and loss account formats and include disclosures required by the Act and the Regulations.
+As explained in Q1, FRS 101 accounts must comply with the Companies Act and associated Regulations.
+This means your accounts must apply Companies Act balance sheet and profit and loss account formats and include disclosures required by the Companies Act and the Regulations.

-Application of the Companies Act formats will be easier following changes to Company Law that permit more flexible profit and loss account and balance sheet formats.
-This flexibility will allow FRS 101 accounts to be presented in accordance with EU-adopted IFRS.
+Application of the Companies Act formats will be easier following changes to Company Law that permit more flexible profit and loss account and balance sheet formats which allow FRS 101 accounts to be presented in accordance with EU-adopted IFRS (see Q12).
 The new flexible formats apply from 1 January 2016 but you can apply them from 1 January 2015 if you adopt all the other changes to Company Law at the same time.